-- Projector Product Limited Warranty Period (Excluding Lamps): One (1) Year from date of purchase. - Lamp Product Limited Warranty Periods: The original installed lamp shall have a 90-day or 500 hour Limited Warranty Period from date of Projector proof of purchase, whichever comes first.
-Replacement Lamps purchased at the time of Projector Product purchase will have a 90-day or 500 hours usage Limited Warranty Period from the date of installation, whichever comes first.
-Replacement lamps purchased after the time of Projector Product purchase shall have a 90-day or 500 hours usage Limited Warranty Period from the date of after the time of Projector Product purchase shall have a 90-day or 500 hours usage Limited Warranty Period from the date of replacement lamp purchase, whichever comes first. - Accessory Product Limited Warranty Period: One (1) Year from date of purchase.
+- Projector Product Limited Warranty Period (Excluding Lamps): One (1) year from date of proof of purchase. - Lamp Product Limited Warranty Periods: The original installed lamp shall have a ninety (90) day Limited Warranty Period from date of Projector proof of purchase, and replacement Lamps will have a ninety (90) day limited warranty from date of lamp proof of purchase, and replacement lamps purchased at the time of Projector Product purchase will have a ninety (90) day limited warranty from date of first use.

+• Accessory Product Limited Warranty Period: ninety (90) days from date of purchase.